Defending electronic piracy and unauthorized streaming clients since 2003....Call now 631 274 4610

 EXHIBITION OF TELEVISION PROGRAMING

-Understand that, generally speaking, both signal providers and copyright owners do, under federal law, have a valid legal claim against you.
+Understand that both signal providers and copyright owners do, pursuant to federal law, have a valid legal claim against you.
 Moreover, a "demand letter", such as you have received, is typically supported by sufficient professionally obtained evidence.
 (Many of the investigators employed by rights owners are retired detectives.)

-These cases are currently being prosecuted by the Lonstein Law Office, and other law firms - all experienced attorneys who are well prepared to commence a civil prosecution against you.
+These unauthorized streaming cases are currently being prosecuted by the Lonstein Law Office, and other law firms - all experienced attorneys who are well prepared to commence a civil prosecution against you.
 Unless they can be convinced they have no claim, or a settlement occurs, a “Summons and Complaint” (usually returnable in your local Federal District Court) will be forthcoming.

 These civil prosecutions are primarily conducted pursuant to Title 47 of the FCA (Federal Communications Act) - a complex and little understood area of the law with a very unusual characteristic: wide variation (from severe to relatively mild) amongst the numerous Federal District Courts as to the legal basis for computation of a defendant's legal liability for damages.
-Certainly, it will be very difficult for you to find a local lawyer who is familiar with it.
+Certainly, it will be very difficult for you to find a local lawyer who is familiar with this area of the law.
 I know of no one else on the defense side with my knowledge and experience as gained during the defense of hundreds of these cases.

 Do not default (fail to respond to a Summons and therefor give the claimant the opportunity to magnify the claim against you in your absence).
 Moreover, judges don't look kindly upon those who ignore a Summons.
 The consequence of ignoring this will be a significant federal judgment against you.